2133-Programmer/Hackathon-Group-23/README.md

 "# Hackathon-Group-23"
-ONLY THE DIRECTORY /Hackathon NEEDS TO BE MARKED!
+ONLY THE DIRECTORY 'Hackathon' NEEDS TO BE MARKED!